Furniture. Clothing. Software. Posters. Maps. Experience. Buildings. Websites.

 Multimedia designers are responsible for creating moveable assets that communicate and delight with an audience, like moveable logos, GIFs, animated videos, tutorial videos, and animated websites.

 Environmental design, also known as environmental graphic design, is intended to improve a person’s experience by furthering the purpose of an environment, whether that’s to be memorable, exciting, informative, motivational, or easily navigable.
-The practice merges interior design, architecture, graphic design, landscape design, and industrial design.
+The practice merges interior design, architecture, graphic design, landscape design software, and industrial design.

 Environmental designers create assets that connect people to their environment, such as, murals, office design and branding, store interiors, event space design, and signage and interactive advertising.